"We can help many nationalities and residents around the world with financial advice and smart tax planning"

 Life insurance wrappers, if structured properly, can help you with asset protection and in many cases, tax reduction which will protect your wealth and your heirs from unnecessary taxation.
-These can often be used in conjuction with trusts or pension trusts for maximum protection and tax efficiency.
+These can often be used in conjunction with trusts or pension trusts for maximum protection and tax efficiency.
 It can also be a very useful structure to avoid double taxation if you are an expat resident abroad.

 Please send us a question below if you want to speak to an adviser.